top of page

 The goal was to create a screenplay-style script editor with a narrative visualiser, letting users create visual structures that reflect extensive and complex narratives.

-The Interface emphasises key features and functionalities important to writers and developers.
-Workflows and tools needed by narrative designers, like Script Editors and Node and Custom ID generators, are accessed from the highest touch points in the interface.
+Workflows and tools needed by narrative designers, like Node spawning, Script Editing, and Custom ID or mechanics editors, are accessed from the highest touch points in the interface.

-Designing consistency of visual, interactive, and behavioural patterns into the interface creates a cohesive predictable system and comfortable product experience.
-When the principles of simplification and user autonomy drive interactions and interface design it makes it easy for users to discover and learn new software, even to perform complex tasks with new tools.
+When the principles of simplification and user autonomy drive interactions and interface design, it makes it easy for users to discover and learn new software, even to perform complex tasks with new tools, GEM borrowed all the parts of celtx that worked best.

 The Gem Design system has a deep understanding of the tasks, goals, and workflows of narrative designers and offers them an intuitive interface driven by objects they create with a project hierarchy & navigation useable for experts and beginners.